An easy to make vegan cashew mayo that's rich, tangy, creamy and delicious. Made with 4 ingredients.

 - Taste test it and if it needs a little more zing, try adding a little more lemon juice or dijon mustard.

 - Decant into your jar or lidded container for use.
-Will keep in the fridge for up to 3 days
+Freshly made cashew mayo will keep in the fridge for up to 3 days

 Like this recipe?